gholder513/Movie_Project/README.md

-# movie_project
- Movie Project
+Movie Project:
- Used to develop familiarity with python routes, html and css basics.
+Used to develop basic familiarity with python routes, html and css basics.